Legrandin/pycryptodome/Doc/pycrypt.rst

 by using the variance in a user's keystroke timings.

 \begin{classdesc}{RandomPool}{\optional{numbytes, cipher, hash} }
-An object of the \code{RandomPool} class can be created without parameters if desired.  \var{numbytes} sets the number of bytes of random data in the pool, and defaults to 160 (1280 bits). \var{hash}
+An object of the ``RandomPool} class can be created without parameters if desired.  \var{numbytes} sets the number of bytes of random data in the pool, and defaults to 160 (1280 bits). \var{hash}
 can be a string containing the module name of the hash function to use